SymfonyCasts/api-platform3/sfcasts/user-dto.md

 The *fastest* way to get started with API Platform is by adding these `#[ApiResource]` attributes above your entity classes.
-That's because API Platform gives you free state providers that query from the database (which include pagination and filters) and free state *processors* that save things *to* the database.
+That's because API Platform gives you free state providers that query from the database (which includes pagination and filters) and free state *processors* that save things *to* the database.

 ## To use DTOs or Not?

 *But*, as we've seen with `DailyQuest`, that's not *required*.
-And if your API starts to look pretty different from your entities - like you have fields in your API that don't exist in your or are named differently - it might make sense to *separate* your entity and API resource classes.
+And if your API starts to look pretty different from your entities - like you have fields in your API that don't exist in your entity or are named differently - it might make sense to *separate* your entity and API resource classes.

 Right now, our entities *are* API resources... and that *has* added some complexity.
 For example, we have a custom `isMine` field which is powered by this